llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 -------------------

 * Lexical context
-    * Appearing at file scope is supported.
+    * Appearing at file scope or within the member list of a C++ class is supported.
     * Appearing within another function's definition is supported.
 There are currently some obscure inconsistencies in the visibility of the `routine` directive outside that function definition, as described under "Scope of the directive" below, but these should not affect most users.
-    * Appearing within the member list of a class, namespace, or other C++ construct is not yet supported.
+    * Appearing within the member list of a C++ namespace is not yet supported.
     * Appearing within any OpenACC construct besides `atomic` is supported.
     * Appearing outside any OpenACC construct is supported.
 * Supported level-of-parallelism clauses